-Australian Institute of Health and Welfare (2021) National framework for protecting Australia's children indicators., AIHW, Australian Government, accessed 27 January 2022
+Australian Institute of Health and Welfare (2022) National framework for protecting Australia's children indicators, AIHW, Australian Government, accessed 25 June 2022.

 Get citations as an Endnote file:

 Care should be taken when interpreting the time series for this indicator, as it has been affected by the implementation of the national definition of out-of-home care.

 As of 2019, all states and territories have adopted a nationally consistent definition of out-of-home care which excludes children on third-party parental responsibility orders, children on immigration orders, young people aged 18 and over, and children in pre-adoptive placements from counts of children in out-of-home care.

 Out-of-home care data from the 2018–19 reporting period onwards are based on this nationally agreed definition and, where possible, back cast to 2016–17.
 These should not be compared with data for previous years or previously published out-of-home care data.

 For more information on the national definition of out-of-home care, see Child protection Australia 2018–19.